wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

 You can run the service that we developed above as a Docker container.
-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to add the corresponding Docker annotations to your service code.
+As ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to add the corresponding Docker annotations to your service code.
 Since this guide requires `ActiveMQ` as a prerequisite, you need a couple of more steps to configure it in a Docker container.